msuscens/Kitty-Masters/README.md

         address of the referenced KittyContract
     b.
 Update the tests (kittyMarketplace_test.js) to check that the same address for KittyContract is held by KittyMarketplace post a contract upgrade.

+12. Add 'pausable' capability to the KittyMarketplace contract
+    a.
+Add PausableUpgradeable as a Kittymarketplace inherrited parent contract ie. KittyMarketplace inherits from both OZ contracts OwnableUpgradeable and PausableUpgradeable.
+        ["@openzeppelin/contracts-upgradeable/security/PausableUpgradeable.sol"]
+    b.
+Update KittyMarketplaceV2 to add the new functions: pause() and unpause() Give the pause() function the modifiy 'whenNotPaused' and the unpause() function the modifier 'whenPaused'.
+Add the 'whenNotPaused' modifier to the getVersion() function.
+    c.
+Update Truffle tests (kittyMarketplace_test.js) so that the 'pausable' functional tests are executed (no longer skipped) and check they pass.